2026 German Masters

-The 2026 German Masters (officially the 2026 Machineseeker German Masters) is an upcoming professional snooker tournament that will take place from 26 January to 1 February 2026 at the Tempodrom in Berlin, Germany.
-Qualifying will take place from 5 to 7 January 2026 at the Ponds Forge International Sports Centre in Sheffield, England.
-The 16th consecutive edition of the German Masters since it was revived in 2011, it will be the 12th ranking event of the 202526 snooker season, following the 2025 Scottish Open and preceding the 2026 World Grand Prix.
+The 2026 German Masters (officially the 2026 Machineseeker German Masters) was a professional snooker tournament that took place from 26 January to 1 February 2026 at the Tempodrom in Berlin, Germany.
+Qualifying took place from 5 to 8 January at the Ponds Forge International Sports Centre in Sheffield, England.
+The 16th consecutive edition of the German Masters since it was revived in 2011, it was the 12th ranking event of the 2025–26 snooker season, following the 2025 Scottish Open and preceding the 2026 World Grand Prix.
+The tournament was broadcast by TNT Sports in the United Kingdom and Ireland, by Eurosport in mainland Europe, by local channels in China and elsewhere in Asia, and by WST Play in all other territories.
+The winner received £100,000 from a total prize fund of £550,400.